apache/any23/README.txt

 ###     ### ###    ####    ###    ##########  ########

 ============
-Any23 README
+Apache Any23 README
 ============

-Anything To Triples (Any23) is a library and web service that extracts structured data in RDF format from a variety of Web documents.
+Apache Anything To Triples (Any23) is a library and web service that extracts structured data in RDF format from a variety of Web documents.

 --------------------